Renantis Auchrobert Wind Farm Community Fund

 Partnership working: Applicants should show they have considered the benefits of delivering their project in partnership with other organisations.
 This could involve working with voluntary, private or public sector bodies that operate at local, regional or national level.

 Applications for grants above the maximum stated above may be considered where the applicant demonstrates a significant impact.
-If you wish to apply for more than the maximum stated above, please contact the Fund Coordinator (see below) to discuss your proposed project before completing the application.
+If you wish to apply for more than the maximum stated above, please contact the Community Funds Adviser (see below) to discuss your proposed project before completing the application.

 Who can apply?